dbbs-lab/bsb-core/docs/source/usage/getting-started.rst

 ::

-  from scaffold.core import Scaffold from scaffold.config import JSONConfig from scaffold.reporting import set_verbosity
+  from bsb.core import Scaffold
+  from bsb.config import JSONConfig from bsb.reporting import set_verbosity

   config = JSONConfig(file="my_config.json")
   set_verbosity(3) # This way we can follow what's going on.